Record the Why.

 The Platform

 Every marketing claim linked to evidence.
 CCO approval with written reasoning.
-The forensic record the SEC actually examines.
+Automated analysis surfaces what regulators flag, before the exam letter arrives.

 VDD Platform